 Cheap Airfares and Sandy Beaches Found Elsewhere

-The mid 1960s heralded in an era which saw Japanese tourists travelling abroad in substantial numbers for the first time.
-Prior 1964, the Japanese Government made it near impossible for the average Japanese to acquire a passport to travel overseas.
+The mid 1960s heralded in an era which started to see Japanese tourists travelling abroad in significant numbers for the first time.
+Prior 1964, the Japanese Government made it difficult for the average Japanese to acquire a passport to travel overseas ostensibly for jingoistic reasons as they wanted workers hard-earned yen spent at home.
 As comparatively close destinations such as those in Asia and the Pacific were off limits during the earlier part of the decade, the tourism industry looked nearer to home to find an equivalent haven.
 Thankfully they didn’t need to look too far with the Izu Islands sporting the subtropical volcanic island of Hachijo-jima 287 kilometres (178 miles) south of Tokyo.
 Short travel times by ferry and a readymade airport courtesy of the Imperial Japanese Navy meant the island could quickly scale up and handle large numbers of inbound tourists.

 Government attempts to promote the island as the “Hawaii of Japan” resonated positively and soon the island saw a rapid influx of investment and property development.
 The largest among these was the lavish Hachijo Royal Hotel modelled on French Baroque architecture.
 Along with plaster renditions of Greek statues and ornate water fountains it stood proudly as a showcase of the economic boom taking place on the mainland.
-At the time of its opening in 1968 it was one of the largest hotels in Japan and attracted its cliental from the ever-expanding Japanese middle class.
+At the time of its opening in 1963 (some sources assert 1968) it was one of the largest hotels in Japan and attracted its clientele from the ever-expanding Japanese middle class.
 The hotel complex was even audacious enough to embellish its then company’s president Eiji Yasuda with his own statue alongside his prized horse.

 Having visited the hotel site recently, it revealed a very sorry state of affairs.
 Even though it’s been only 10 years since ceasing operations the tropical heat and saltwater has ensured a swift deterioration of the hotel’s amenity.
 Compared with photos from only a few years back, the grounds are now so overgrown it’s bordering on a jungle.
 With the likelihood of finding a new owner quickly fading it’s a wretched sight to see this once grand hotel crumble around itself.